cnescatlab/pylint-sonarjson-catlab/README.md

 A PyLint plugin that can output to [SonarQube-importable JSON](https://docs.sonarqube.org/latest/analysis/generic-issue/) with configurable issue severity, effort, and type.

 This is useful because when importing PyLint's [parsable output](https://pylint.pycqa.org/en/latest/user_guide/output.html#output-options) via [SonarQube mechanism for third-party issues](https://docs.sonarqube.org/latest/analysis/external-issues/) all the severities are set to `MAJOR`.
-With `pylint-sonarjson-catlab` you can configure the issue severity per PyLint message ID, and import that as generic JSON in SonarQube.
+With `pylint-sonarjson` you can configure the issue severity per PyLint message ID, and import that as generic JSON in SonarQube.

 ## Usage